What is a hypertensive emergency?

-Malignant hypertension can also result in a condition known as hypertensive encephalopathy.
-Symptoms of this disorder include:
+A hypertensive emergency can also result in a condition known as hypertensive encephalopathy.
+This directly affects the brain.
+The symptoms of this disorder include:

-Your doctor will ask you about your health history including treatment for high blood pressure.
-Your doctor will also measure your blood pressure.
-This will help to determine whether or not emergency treatment is needed.
+Your doctor will ask you about your health history, including any treatments you’re on for high blood pressure.
+They’ll also measure your blood pressure and discuss any symptoms you’re currently having, such as changes in vision, chest pain, or shortness of breath.
+This will help your doctor determine whether or not emergency treatment is needed.

-- an echocardiogram or ultrasound to look for heart damage
+- an echocardiogram or ultrasound to look at heart function

-- a urine test to measure proteins caused by kidney damage
+- a urine test to check kidney function

-- an electrocardiogram (EKG) to measure the electrical functioning of the heart
+- an electrocardiogram (ECG or EKG) to measure the electrical functioning of the heart

 - a renal ultrasound to look for additional kidney problems